cirqlab/cirqlab/_posts/2022-01-26-ugrainium.md

 ### Equipment Needed
 ![Mixing Container with Fin](/assets/img/bucket-with-fin.jpg){: width="200" height="150" .shadow .right }
-_Mixing container with fin_

 ![Mixing Container](/assets/img/mixing-bucket.jpg){: width="200" height="150" .shadow .right }
-_25l mixing container_

 There are a few items which will be needed for the preparation of Ugrainium:
  - A food-safe _mixing container_ with a tight fitting lid.
 A 25 liter mixing container has enough volume for about two weeks of food.
  - Attaching an internal mixing fin is needed to thoroughly mix the ingredients
  - All ingredient calculations and measurements are by mass.
 A _5kg scale_ with a 1g precision is need for measuring the bulk ingredients. _A 50g scale_ with a 1mg precision is needed for measuring vitamin and mineral ingredients
  - A _coffee grinder_ for grinding tablets and minerals into a fine powder
- - Optionally use a _stand mixer_.
-A stand mixer does a thorough job of mixing the non-bulk ingredients before being added to the bulk ingredients
+ - Optional: use a _stand mixer_.
+A stand mixer does a thorough job of mixing the non-bulk ingredients before being added to the bulk ingredients.
+A _vacuum sealer_ is handy for packaging Ugrainium to be stored in the freezer
+ - Other items: A large bowl for the non-bulk ingredients, and a large scoop

 ## Aha!